dreipol/django-translator/README.rst

 -------------
 Customize the translator in your settings.py file with these settings::

+	DJANGO_TRANSLATOR_CACHE_PREFIX = cache key prefix, if not set defaults to "translator:"
 	DJANGO_TRANSLATOR_CACHE_TIMEOUT = timeout in seconds, if not set defaults to DEFAULT_TIMEOUT, which is either the CACHES['TIMEOUT'] setting or 300 (5 minutes)